-Nevertheless, because there are facts in the Plea Agreement's factual basis suggesting that the loss could exceed \$10,000 and Artica-Romero did later agree to pay restitution in excess of \$31,000, the Court will assume that at the time she entered the guilty plea, counsel was aware of sufficient facts to conclude that Artica-Romero would be pleading guilty to an aggravated felony.
-For the sake of argument, the Court will assume that counsel's duty was clear: "constitutionally competent counsel would have advised [Artica-Romero] that [her] conviction ... made [her] subject to automatic deportation," Padilla, 559 U.S. at 360 (emphasis added).
+Nevertheless, because there are facts in the factual basis suggesting that the loss could exceed \$10,000, and Artica-Romero did later agree to pay restitution in excess of \$31,000, the Court will assume that at the time she entered the guilty plea, counsel was aware of sufficient facts to conclude that Artica-Romero would be pleading guilty to an aggravated felony.
+As such, the Court will assume that counsel's duty was clear: "constitutionally competent counsel would have advised [Artica-Romero] that [her] conviction ... made [her] subject to automatic deportation," Padilla, 559 U.S. at 360 (emphasis added).